Vilbeee/Ville-s-Portfolio/S&P500 Project/README.md

 ![Dropdown slicer](https://github.com/user-attachments/assets/da0a0682-a90a-4e71-b176-2b20b4ff9ec1)

 Example 5: I included a tooltip with the company information whenever hovered on graphs.
-This way one doesnt have to remember each and every company's tickers.
+This way one doesn't have to remember each and every company's tickers.

 ![Company information tooltip](https://github.com/user-attachments/assets/a9bf479a-1696-4e8f-b4c8-b085e7a5f123)